mjablons1/raspberry-pi-headless-spotify-streamer/README.md

 ## Optimization

-Since this is old RPI and we are in a desktop env it should be expected to sweat and perhaps not all hope is lost, if we can boot to cmd line instead the CPU loads should be much lower.
+Since this is old RPi and we are in a desktop env it should be expected to sweat and perhaps not all hope is lost, if we can boot to cmd line instead the CPU loads should be much lower.
 We can also tweak some defaults for sound quality that may be low.
 Therefore now come the optimization part!

 ### Set the maximum streaming bitrate in spotifyd